Buying real estate in Nicaragua?

 Do I need FATCA reporting when buying in Nicaragua?

-FATCA (Form 8938) and FBAR (FinCEN Form 114) are separate requirements with different thresholds: FBAR is required if your aggregate foreign bank accounts exceed $10,000 at any time during the year, while FATCA has higher thresholds and covers a broader range of financial assets.
+FATCA (Form 8938, filed with your tax return) and FBAR (FinCEN Form 114, filed separately with the Treasury) are two different requirements that many buyers confuse: FBAR kicks in when your aggregate foreign bank accounts exceed 10,000 USD at any point during the year, while FATCA has higher thresholds and a broader definition of covered assets.

 infographics map property prices Nicaragua